ray33ee/native-regex-lib/readme.md

 Native Regex does not support Unicode characters.
 For performance reasons it also does not check for them either.
 Checking for unicode is the responsibility of the user.

+Unicode may be supported in the future, though this will require a substantial overhaul of the current system

 ## Backtracking

 Perhaps the next biggest limitation is lack of backtracking.
 Take the regex